 I was looking for something Artie could use in different ways from day to day, something that would have different options so he wouldn’t toss it aside after a few days.
 Finally, I found the PERFECT toy for being stuck at home.

 This set of waffle blocks can be used in so many different ways!
 You can build tunnels and forts for your toddler, your toddler can build with the blocks too, we have found a new way to play with these blocks EVERY DAY since I purchased them.
 I usually don’t spend this much on one toy but these waffle blocks offer so many ways to play, all in one!
+Here you can find 9 different purchases that are PERFECT for quarantine (all under $20!).

 Stay In Touch